dwrensha/seer/example/brotli/README.md

 RUSTFLAGS="-Z always-encode-mir" xargo seer
 ```

-(It's weird that wee need to set RUSTFLAGS like that, because
+(It's weird that we need to set RUSTFLAGS like that, because
 cargo-seer should already handle it.
 Is this a bug in xargo?)